-Also, another study of patients with COPD compared a group who spent time in the forest to a group that hung out in the city.
+Also, another study of patients with COPD compared a group that spent time in the forest to a group that hung out in the city.
 The forest group had lower levels of pro-inflammatory chemicals and stress hormones.

 Forest Bathing CAN REDUCE Pain

-Many common disease involve chronic pain.
+Many common diseases involve chronic pain.
 Studies of patients with chronic pain show that forest bathing can reduce both physiological levels of pain that can be measured as well as people’s self-reported feelings of pain.
 Patients also note that the forest reduces depression and improves their quality of life.

 Forest Bathing Improves Your Mood